MihangyP/pixelPong/README.md

 More cool features comming soon ;)

 ## TODO
-- [ ] Add paticles effect when the ball touch a line or a paddle
+- [x] Add paticles effect when the ball touch a line or a paddle
+- [ ] Multiplayer